With flags and fireworks, Syrians celebrate one year since fall of al-Assad

 Despite the rise in returns, limited job opportunities and high living costs continue to undermine long-term resettling.
 Housing remains unaffordable for many, leaving returnees in damaged homes or expensive rental units.

-Young people in Syria are particularly hopeful about change, but the need for more jobs and the economy to kickstart is urgent.
+Young people in Syria are particularly hopeful about change, but the need for more jobs and for the economy to revive is urgent.

 “Only a part of the dream came true,” student Maha Khalil told Al Jazeera.

 “We have victory, but we lost years, homes, children.
 The real story begins now.
-We hope we will rebuild, but the youth are thinking to go abroad.
+We hope we will rebuild, but the youth are thinking of going abroad.
 And those who are abroad are afraid of coming back.”

 Focus inward

-Syria received international support on its anniversary, with UN chief Antonio Guterres reaffirming the organisation’s commitment to ensure the success Syria’s political transition.
+Syria received international support on its anniversary, with United Nations chief Antonio Guterres reaffirming the organisation’s commitment to ensure the success of Syria’s political transition.

 “On this anniversary, we stand united in purpose – to build a foundation of peace and prosperity and renew our pledge to a free, sovereign, united and inclusive Syria,” he said.